 I am a TV fan.
 I’m certain you’re not supposed to admit that outside of therapy, but I know I’m not alone.
-While I enjoy my television shows, our family budget just doesn’t like the $100+ monthly bill.
-That’s way too much, especially when we’re not consuming tons of sports.
+While I enjoy my television shows, our family budget just doesn’t like the $100+ monthly cable or satellite bill.

 So, what’s a TV-lovin’ girl to do?